oVirt/ovirt-site/source/event/configuration-event-subscribers.html.md

 ### Benefit to oVirt

-Allows ovirt-engine-notifier users to subscribe to events using a simple first match include/exclude filter.
+Allows ovirt-engine-notifier users to subscribe to events.

 ### Detailed Description